bao-project/bao-docs/source/development/contributing.rst

 The commit message **body** must be descriptive enough to address in the ``<free-form-description>`` at least the following points:

-* describes the introduced features, fixes, extensions, refactoring;
+* describes the introduced features, fixes, extensions, and refactoring;
 * provide a brief rationale for the chosen implementation or overall approach;
 * how are you sure it works, i.e., describe the tests and corner cases you ran;